platformsh/platformsh-docs/docs/src/configuration/services/redis.md

 The `redis` service type is configured to serve as an LRU cache; its storage is not persistent.
 It is not suitable for use except as a disposable cache.

-To add an ephemeral Redis service, specify it in your `.platform/services.yaml` file like so:
+To add an ephemeral Redis service, specify it like so:

-{{< readFile file="src/registry/images/examples/full/redis.services.yaml" highlight="yaml" >}}
+{{< readFile file="src/registry/images/examples/full/redis.services.yaml" highlight="yaml" location=".platform/services.yaml" >}}

 Data in an Ephemeral Redis instance is stored only in memory and thus requires no disk space.
 When the service hits its memory limit it will automatically evict old cache items according to the [configured eviction rule](#eviction-policy) to make room for new ones.